Battle of Mount Harriet: Battle

-John Witheroe, one of the British war correspondents, later recalled the bombardment:
+John Witheroe, one of the British war correspondents, later recalled the heavy Royal Navy bombardment:

-The Argentines retaliated and Captain Tomás Fox, the Artillery Observation Officer on Mount Kent, directed 155mm artillery rounds that fell among the men of 'B' Company, 7th Duke of Edinburgh's Own Gurkha Rifles in the area of Bluff Cove, seriously wounding four Gurkhas, including Lance Corporal Gyanendra Rai who nearly bled to death.
+The Argentines retaliated and Captain Tomás Fox, the artillery observation officer on Mount Kent, directed 155 mm artillery rounds that fell among the men of 'B' Company, 7th Duke of Edinburgh's Own Gurkha Rifles in the area of Bluff Cove, seriously wounding four Gurkhas, including Lance Corporal Gyanendra Rai, who nearly bled to death.

+During the accompanying Argentine long-range mortar bombardment from Mount Harriet, a Wessex helicopter delivering supplies at Bluff Cove was nearly shot down after taking several hits from flying shrapnel and had to be taken out of service while repairs were completed after limping back to San Carlos.

-During the patrolling period, the Royal Marines had discovered a path through a minefield that Lieutenant Roberto Francisco Eito's platoon of sappers from the 601st Combat Engineers Company had laid around Mount Harriet, allowing the 42 Commando rifle companies to attack the two Argentine 4th Regiment companies on Harriet from the rear.
+During the patrolling period, the Royal Marines had discovered a path through a minefield (possibly frozen) that Lieutenant Roberto Francisco Eito's platoon of sappers from the 601st Combat Engineers Company had laid around Mount Harriet, allowing the 42 Commando rifle companies to attack the two Argentine 4th Regiment companies on Harriet from the rear.

 Captain Peter Babbington's K Company crossed their start line first and proceeded up the mountain undetected, knifing two sentries on the way.
 They remained undetected until they approached Sub-Lieutenant Mario Hector Juárez' 120 mm mortar platoon positions and decided to engage them.
-They were assisted in the advance by HMS Yarmouth's, artillery, and their own battalions mortars.
+They were assisted in the advance by HMS Yarmouths, artillery, and their own battalions mortars.
 During the engagement, Second Lieutenant Juárez was badly wounded firing his handgun in the dark and Corporal Laurence G Watts from K Company was killed clearing the occupants of a tent.
 The supporting British artillery batteries and mortar crews fired over 1,000 rounds to keep the Argentines pinned down, and helped stop the defenders getting a proper aim at the Royal Marines from K and L Companies.